hipe/tmx/lib/skylab/headless/doc/issues/070-the-plugin-libraries-narrative.md

 ## a one-line summary of each item

- 6. [gv] custom plugin facility (the best)  Jan.,  2014
+ 6. [hl] import [gv]'s custom facility (best)   Jan.,  2014
  5. [ts] quickie rolls a custom solution        June,  2013
  4. [fa] the forgettable 'Services_'            June,  2013
- 3. [hl] Plugin abstracted out of test/all      April, 2013
+ 3. [fa] Plugin abstracted out of test/all      April, 2013
  2. [tr] "adapter" (plugin) facility            June,  2012
  1. [as] an "assesss" take on plugins           March, 2010

 ## library 6 of N: [gv] rolls an intra-reusable solution

+(EDIT: this was so excellent and simple, that headless's contemporary solution was bumped over to face and this was bumped up to headless.)

 although every collection of code has its own reasons for doing things in its own weird way, this particular solution calls itself "the best" for the